Finding Your Way - Developmental Delay

 - If further Assessments Are Needed

-We might review your child using a play based assessment called a SOGS, Schedule of Growing Skills.
-This gives us a picture of your child's strengths and areas which might need further support.
+- Schedule of Growing Skills (SoGS) - this is a play based assessment and gives us a picture of your child's strengths and areas which might need further support.

 If there are worries about your child’s movement, for example not being able to sit up or put weight on their legs at the expected time, we would ask you to make an appointment with your GP.

 The GP would examine your child and decide if any further investigations to find out what the problem might be are needed.
 They will talk to you about this.